dhamma1991/milestone-project-4/README.md

 LevelUp borrows many concepts from real-world apps such as [Habitica](https://habitica.com/) and [LifeRPG](https://www.reddit.com/r/LifeRPG/).
 I have been a personal user of Habitica for many years, and LevelUp could be considered to be a minimal, stripped-down version of Habitica without the fantasy-RPG elements.
 ## 2. UX
 LevelUp is aimed at productivity-minded people.
-The expected type of user would be someone who has used more than one productivity app, perhaps including other task managers and scheduler apps.
+The expected type of user would be someone who has used more than one type of productivity app, perhaps including other task managers and scheduler apps.
 The expected type of user is expected to be someone high-achieving (or someone who aims to become high-achieving) in their personal goals, or simply someone who wants to try a novel way of motivating themselves to do daily tasks.

 The typical user will need to be able to:

 1. Have access to an easy to use authentication system that enables the personalised functionality of the app.

-2. An easy way to add tasks.
+2. Have an easy way to add tasks.

 3. See a clearly organised and easy to decipher task page.

-4. ‘At a glance’ overview of the user’s current stats (hitpoints and experience points).
+4. Have ‘at a glance’ overview of the user’s current stats (hitpoints and experience points).

-5. Information explaining the mechanics of the app to the user.
-This could be in the form of a dedicated tutorial page for the app, tooltips scattered throughout the app, or a combination of both.
+5. See information explaining the mechanics of the app to the user.
+This could be in the form of a dedicated tutorial page for the app, text elements explaining various features spread throughout the app, or a combination of both these features.

 ### 2.1.
 Wireframes
 Prior to work beginning on the app, wireframes were created to aid the design process and provide direction during actual coding.
 These can be found in the "wireframes" folder in the root directory of the project.